 Adults who apply for citizenship will also have to show they have filed Canadian income taxes.

-Those aged 14 to 64 would have meet official language requirements and pass a citizenship test.
-Only those who are 18 to 54 have to meet that criteria now.
+Those age 14 to 64 would have to meet official language requirements and pass a citizenship test.
+Only those who are 18 to 54 have to meet those criteria now.

 The proposed legislation would streamline the application process by allowing citizenship officers to make decisions on applications, something only citizenship judges can do now.

-Alexander said this would help to reduce the backlog which currently stands at 320,000 applications.
-The government hopes to reduce the wait time from two to three years, to less than a year by 2015-16.
+Alexander said this would help to reduce the backlog, which currently stands at 320,000 applications.
+The government hopes to reduce the wait time of two to three years to less than a year by 2015-16.

 Immigration lawyer Richard Kurland welcomed the proposed changes, calling the bill "a game changer."